 Appearances

 Selected readings, workshops, and other appearances are listed here.
-In addition, I curate and MC the live-streamed SoulFood Poetry Night (see YouTube) in Redmond, Washington (third Thursday of each month at SoulFood CoffeeHouse), and the Redmond Association of Spokenword readings (last Friday night of each month at Centro Cultural Mexicano in Redmond).
-I also participate in monthly meetings of the Haiku Northwest group (second Thursday of most months, plus quarterly weekend meetings in 2023).
-These events were mostly on Zoom after about March of 2020, but many have returned to being in person.
-Also see selected event photos from the past below the following calendar, or visit the Workshops page to learn more about the various workshops and presentations I can provide.
+In addition, I curate and MC SoulFood Poetry Night (see YouTube for past live-streams) in Redmond, Washington (third Thursday of each month at SoulFood CoffeeHouse), and the Redmond Association of Spokenword readings (last Friday night of each month at Centro Cultural Mexicano in Redmond).
+I also participate in monthly meetings of the Haiku Northwest group (second Thursday of most months, plus quarterly weekend meetings in 2025).
+Also see selected previous event photos below the following calendar, or visit the Workshops page to learn more about the various workshops and presentations I can provide.
 To schedule a poetry reading, workshop, lecture, or presentation, please contact me.

 —Michael Dylan Welch